darmie/zyntax/docs/INTEGRATION_PLAN.md

 1. ✅ Add `ZrtlIterable` and `ZrtlIterator` traits
 2. ✅ Implement for `ZyntaxArray` and `ZyntaxString`
-3. 🔲 Add collection conversion helpers (partial - basic From/Into impls exist)
+3. ✅ Add collection conversion helpers (Extend, FromIterator, From, Into)

 ### Sprint 4: Async & Polish ✅ COMPLETE